PHANzgz/embedded-deep-learning/README.md

 Currently finished(pending revision):
 > * [Web app that contains interactive demos and info about each app](https://embedded-person-car-detection.herokuapp.com/)
 > * [Person and car detection app](/applications/person_detection/) (research and deployment)
+> * Sneak peek of the online handwriting recognition app on the web app!

 # Web app